LevelbossMike/ember-statecharts/docs/statecharts.md

 ## `.update` - Reacting to changes to `useMachine`

-When args or state passed to `useMachine`, `withConfig` or `withContext` change users are able to react to the change without needing to use [@ember/render-modifiers](https://github.com/emberjs/ember-render-modifiers) or [ember-render-helpers](https://github.com/buschtoens/ember-render-helpers) to send an event to the statechart.
+When args or state passed to `useMachine`, `withConfig` or `withContext` change users can react to the change without needing to use [@ember/render-modifiers](https://github.com/emberjs/ember-render-modifiers) or [ember-render-helpers](https://github.com/buschtoens/ember-render-helpers) to send an event to the statechart.